NYPL/digpres/docs/ingest/born_digital_archives.md

 ### Step-by-step ingest instructions

-1. Confirm with Digital Archives team what collections are ready for ingest

-2. Locate packages in two locations: Isilon and DigArchDiskStation
+1. Locate packages in two locations: Isilon and DigArchDiskStation

     1. Choose a collection to work with
     2. Create a Trello ticket to log the work